Last Updated: June 29, 2026

 US Patents and Regulatory Information for NEXPLANON

-NEXPLANON is protected by four US patents.
+NEXPLANON is protected by four US patents and one FDA Regulatory Exclusivity.

 Applicant Tradename Generic Name Dosage NDA Approval Date TE Type RLD RS Patent No. Patent Expiration Product Substance Delist Req.
 Exclusivity Expiration